 An investor has a non-displayed order resting on the order book to Buy 10,000 XYZ @ 30.04

-A Venue that provides True Price will not allow the Buy order to execute at a price above $30.00, the most up-to-date National Best Offer price.
+A Venue that provides True Price strives to decrease the occurrence of Stale Price executions and will not allow the Buy order to execute at a price above $30.00, the most up-to-date National Best Offer price.

-A Venue that is slower to update the quote change than some of its own participants may allow a fast participant to execute a Sell order against the resting Buy order at the stale price of $30.04, a price $.04 outside the National Best Offer price (in this example costing the buyer $400).
+A Venue that is slower to update the quote change than some of its own participants may allow a fast participant to execute a Sell order against the resting Buy order at the stale price of $30.04, a price $.04 outside the National Best Offer price as determined by IEX's cutting edge technology.

 An academic study produced jointly by Shengwei Ding (Wells Fargo Securities), John Hanna (Redline Trading Systems, a market data technology company), and Terrence Hendershott (University of California, Berkley) was published on January 3, 2014.
 The study compared the price dislocations between the NBBO calculated by Direct Feeds versus the SIP.
 The study found, for example, an average of 49,624 price dislocations in Apple (AAPL) over four days in May of 2012 (May 2nd, 10th, 18th, and 25th).